 Being able to build in a viable location using the appropriate materials is both a time saver and, further down the line contributes to revenue generation and sustainable communities.

 Layers have meaning: standard toolkit for infrastructure professionals

 If you’re tendering for new contracts, it’s likely that you already know your unique selling point, your value proposition and you have your consultancy pitch committed to memory.

 Are you using interpretation and visual display of data to accentuate how your prospective clients can build better, faster and potentially with significantly greater returns?
 Are you exploring how you can use new platforms to integrate mapping and modelling tools?
 Is integrating current data into your mapping tools a business as usual approach?

 Data-driven technology is now the industry standard.
 If your business is waiting for things to slow down or for other, more traditional routes to present themselves, you’re likely to miss the best that business has to offer from now until 2020.

 Industry experts and pundits hail 2020 as the next era for GIS technology.
 According to experts, the market is expected to have grown in value by at least 10%.
 There are a number of systems available to professionals.
 For HM Land Registry customers, the data provided is compatible with all mapping systems and is often used to create overlays in big picture scenarios.

-As future cities become a reality beyond 2012’s Olympic Village, 2020 will see infrastructure professionals applying their skills to the finishing touches: high-speed rail projects like HS2, being in on the ground floor of supply chain provision to the new UK motorway network or demonstrating their exportable expertise at Dubai’s Expo 2020.
+As future cities become a reality beyond 2012’s Olympic Village, 2020 will see infrastructure professionals applying their skills to the finishing touches: schemes such as high-speed rail project HS2, being in on the ground floor of supply chain provision to the new UK motorway network or demonstrating their exportable expertise at Dubai’s Expo 2020.